-You won’t regret moving from the UK to Australia
+You won’t regret moving to Australia from the UK.

-With that said, there are also practical things to consider.
-You will find many a checklist around the web of things you need, but I have tried to talk about a few of the things that us Brits should be aware of in particular before and during the move.
+With that said, there are practical things to consider.
+You will find many a checklist around the web of things you need, but I have tried to talk about a few of the things that us Brits should be aware of when moving to Australia from the UK.

 If you have been living on your own (or with a partner) for any amount of time, you have probably accumulated a lot of junk right? – unless you are fresh out of uni!
 Well now is the time to get rid of all those things you just don’t need.